nginmesh/nginmesh/README.md

 Note: We only support deployment using Kubernetes initializer.

-1. Change directory to the root of the Nginmesh installation directory
+1. Change directory to Nginmesh root folder

 2. Deploy the application containers: